Moai-/miner_prof/README.md

 Known issues
 * Hearthling portrait sometimes flashes when the miner is mining.
+* This mod overrides `mining_task_group.lua`.
+This could be an issue if used with another mod that overrides the same file.

 All feedback is appreciated.
 May your stone be ever fertile.